webplatform/docs/dom/Document/visibilityState/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=Use the [[apis/timing/properties/visibilitychange|'''visibilitychanged''']] event to track changes to the visibility state.
+|Notes=Use the [[dom/Document/visibilitychange|'''visibilitychange''']] property to track changes to the visibility state.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification